During a virtual machine migration, which VMkernel networking layer handles the traffic?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The VMkernel networking layer that handles the traffic during a virtual machine migration is indeed vSphere vMotion. vMotion is a feature within VMware that allows the live migration of running virtual machines from one physical server to another without downtime.
-This process is facilitated over a dedicated VMkernel network interface.
+The VMkernel networking layer responsible for handling traffic during a virtual machine migration is vSphere vMotion.
+This specialized networking component is designed to facilitate the live migration of running virtual machines from one physical host to another without any downtime.

 Subscribe